-- Material Properties: An evaluation of the bulk mechanical, thermal, and electrical properties of several common commercially available grades of material in environments relevant to thruster designs. - a.
+- 1) Material Properties: An evaluation of the bulk mechanical, thermal, and electrical properties of several common commercially available grades of material in environments relevant to thruster designs. - a.
 Specific grades and in some cases samples can be provided by NASA and may include graphite, ceramics, refractories, aluminum, titanium, stainless steel, Inconel, Kovar, and other materials commonly used in thruster designs. - b.
 Properties of interest include mechanical strength (flexural and compressive), low cycle fatigue, high cycle fatigue, toughness, slow crack growth, elastic modulus, Poisson's ratio, thermal conductivity, electrical conductivity, emissivity, thermal expansion, and outgas properties. - c.
 Environments of interest include ambient temperature, low temperature (-40°C), thruster temperature (600°C), and cathode temperature (1100°C). - d.
 This work is intended to help fill gaps in open literature for common properties and materials used by the electric propulsion community to aid in design and analysis. - 2) Material Deposition: An evaluation of material deposition resulting from ion beam sputtering of commonly used EP materials onto common spacecraft materials.
 Data shall include the following: - a.
 Phase of the material deposited - b.
 Whether the deposits are conductive or insulating - c.
 Deposition rate compared to sputter yield based predictions, - d.
 When/if spalling of the deposition occur. - 3) Krypton Sputter Erosion: An evaluation of the sputter erosion of common thruster, spacecraft, and related materials from Krypton ion bombardment.
 The materials will be exposed to Krypton ion beams and the following will be determined: - a.
 The dependence of the total yield with ion energies in the general range of tens to volts up to 1 kV - b.
 Dependence of the total yield with ion incidence angles from normal to near grazing, and/or - c.
 Differential yield profiles at various energies and incidence angles.

 Materials of interest include graphite, ceramics, coverglass, kapton, composites, and/or anodized coatings.
-This effort may be combined with the Material Deposition effort as appropriate including possibly measurement of sticking coefficients of the sputtered products
+This effort may be combined with the Material Deposition effort as appropriation including possibly measurement of sticking coefficients of the sputtered products performance, reduce cost, enable new capabilities, and/or improve/simplify manufacturing.
+NASA is especially interested in these two subtopics: